shivam-841/mastering-cpp-testing/01. Fundamentals of Unit Testing/Day 05 - Assertions and Their Role in Unit Testing/README.md

 This project demonstrates how to integrate Google Test and Google Mock into a C++ project for unit testing.
 By following this documentation, you should be able to set up and test your own code with mock dependencies, enabling you to perform unit testing more effectively.
 ```

-This markdown preserves the structure and content you provided while ensuring proper formatting for readability in a markdown environment.
-Let me know if you'd like to make any changes!